 $$m_2=m_{2o} + \alpha t$$

-If the angle \(\Phi \geq \Phi^{\dagger} \).
-Where \(\Phi^{{\dagger}}\) is a parameter stating the range of action if the stimulus.
-And the condition \( m_2(t') = \gamma m_2(t) \) if \( \Phi = \Phi_2\).
-Where \(\gamma \in [0,1] \) is a parameter stating the fraction of water released if we reached the boundary condition at \( \Phi_2 \).
-This parameter is the analogous to the parameter \( k_{im}\), As it regulates the recovery time.
+The release condition \( m_2(t') = \gamma m_2(t) \) if \( \Phi = \Phi_2\), where \(\gamma \in [0,1] \) is a parameter stating the fraction of water remaining in the system after the boundary condition at \( \Phi_2 \) is reached.
+This parameter is the analogous to the parameter \( k_{im}\).
+It regulates the recovery time.

 Experiments.#